What to do with your old electricals

 Can’t sell, repair or donate it?
 Anything with a plug, battery or cable can be recycled.

-- If you are buying a new one, large appliances can usually be taken away for recycling by your retailer.
-You can also have them collected by the council by booking a bulky waste collection, or take them to a Household Recycling Centre.
+If you are buying a new one, electrical appliances can often be handed in in-store or taken away for recycling by your retailer.
+You can also have large appliances like washing machines collected by booking our bulky waste collection, or take them to a Household Recycling Centre.
+Small electrical appliances like toasters can be recycled at:

 You can find out more about recycling electrical items at Recycle Your Electricals.